10 Best Herbal Juices For Joint Stiffness

 Silybum marianum, also known as milk thistle, is a herbal plant that has been traditionally used for its potential health benefits, including support for joint health.

-Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its potential benefits in alleviating joint stiffness.
+Vitis vinifera, commonly known as the grapevine, has been traditionally used in herbal medicine for its potential anti-inflammatory and antioxidant properties.

 salvia officinalis juice

-Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its potential benefits for joint health.
+Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, and recent studies suggest that its herbal juices may offer relief for joint stiffness.

 urtica dioica juice